Tag: Andrew Gwynne

 The below Parliamentary question was asked by Andrew Gwynne on 2015-11-02.

-To ask the Minister for the Cabinet Office, what estimate he has made of the value of stationery that has been (a) lost and (b) stolen from his Department in each of the last five fiscal years; and what the cost was of replacing such stationery.
+To ask the Secretary of State for Business, Innovation and Skills, what estimate he has made of the value of stationery that has been (a) lost and (b) stolen from his Department in each of the last five fiscal years; and what the cost was of replacing such stationery.

 The below Parliamentary question was asked by Andrew Gwynne on 2015-11-02.

-There has been no stationery reported lost or stolen from the Wales Office in the last five fiscal years.
+No items of stationery have been reported as lost or stolen in the last five years.

 • Andrew Gwynne – 2015 Parliamentary Question to the Department of Health